Tonsillitis (pokenga repe korokoro) is when the tonsils at the back of your throat become red and swollen (inflamed).

 - Children and older adults should be taken to the doctor if they have not managed to drink anything for 15 hours.

-Pain relief medication such as paracetamol and ibuprofen eases pain and gargling with salt water or sucking pain relief lozenges may help to soothe a sore throat.
+Pain relief medication such as paracetamol and ibuprofen eases pain.
+Gargling with salt water or sucking pain relief lozenges may help to soothe a sore throat.
 Antibiotics are not usually needed to treat tonsillitis because tonsillitis is mostly caused by viruses and antibiotics only work against bacteria.
 Read more about medications for tonsillitis.